pr0ggy/feather/README.md

 Asserts that the expected value matches the actual value using strict (===) equality, or fails the test case with the given message

 ## Custom Assertion Methods
-The user can swap a new `Kase\TestValidator` instance (or any other class instance, for that matter) into the testing resources package to assert against it within test cases (see the example bootstrap file in the `example` folder of the repo for details on how this is accomplished).
+The user can swap a new `Kase\TestValidator` instance (or any other class instance, for that matter) into the testing resources package to assert against it within test cases (see the example config file in the `example` folder of the repo for details on how this is accomplished).
 The `Kase\TestValidator` constructor accepts a dictionary of custom assertion callbacks in the format:

 	<validation method name> => <validation callback>